abseil/abseil.github.io/about/philosophy.md

 * Interest in a different set of design priorities than the C++ standard

-The extent to which any of these arguments applies to your project will depend on lots of things: I don't claim that Abseil is a silver bullet, or a perfect solution for everyone's problems.
+The extent to which any of these arguments applies to your project will depend on lots of things: we don't claim that Abseil is a silver bullet, or a perfect solution for everyone's problems.
 On the other hand, these libraries have grown inside Google for many years and we've learned a lot in their evolution.
 We know that these libraries and our upgrade policies can be a good solution for some